-The Open 2030 Working Group will conduct online meetings once again starting in the Spring of 2022, and resume in-person meetings (we hope) in the Fall of 2022.
+The Open 2030 Working Group will begin to hold in-person and online meetings again in 2022.

 << The Open 2030 Working Group, comprised of thought leaders and educational innovators and funders, focuses on building educational equity and social justice through Open Educational Resources (OER).
 While we celebrate 20 years of free access to knowledge through OER content production and OER use, educators still grapple with growing disinformation and social division as well as the lasting legacies of racism and systemic oppression.
 What communities and cultural practices around OER can we develop and strengthen in order to achieve justice and equity goals?
 How can we create deeper connections and collaboration between OER communities of practice and justice and equity movements? >>